javaherobrine/craftgame-tcp-library/README.md

 ~[Document](https://javaherobrine.github.io/document/tcp)~ Need update(It's the legacy, the version that I deleted)

 If you discovered this repository in 2021, you may know what I'm saying

+Note: some of UDP code was not written by CraftGame Studio and maybe there will be some implementations that differ from Java_Herobrine's(in package io.gitub.javaherobrine) or LovelyZeeiam's(in package xueli) (and their subpackages).